schwidom/clipboardstealer/README.txt

   (v)iew ... shows the selected entry
   (s)elect ... selects the chosen entry and
                enforces it for the specific
-               (p)rimary or (s)econdary clipboard
+               primary or secondary clipboard clipboards

   (q)uit ... exits a screen
   e(x)it ... exits the program
   Ctrl-C ... exits the program

  Copyright : Frank Schwidom 2025
  This software is licensed under the terms of the Apache-2.0 license.